RHxW/ClusteringOnGraph-SimpleApproaches/vegcn/README.md

 I also tried dimension reduction on GCNV features and original features.
 And the conclusion is:

-GCNV features is much than the origin ones.
-And the lower the dimension, the better GCNV features outperforms.
+GCNV features is much better than the origin ones.
+And the lower the dimension goes, the better GCNV features outperforms.